- Books, Literature, and Writing»

 - Skip Ball (ankle slips through a ring that has a bit of cord with a ball on the end.
 As you sling the ball around one ankle, you jump over the cord and ball with the other foot.
 Great exercise!)

-- Wearing a seatbelt in a car was not required
+- Wearing a seatbelt in a car was not required.
+I think I was in my teens before I ever had one on.

-- Texas Blue Laws-many common items such as diapers and batteries could not be sold on Sundays
+- Texas Blue Laws-many common items such as diapers and batteries could not be sold on Sundays.
+They actually corded off those sections in the store.

-- Everything had a closing time, nothing stayed open 24 hours
+- Everything had a closing time, virtually nothing stayed open 24 hours

 - Most businesses, that could, were closed on Sundays